lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

    -- The SubjectPublicKeyInfo field in the certTemplate MUST NOT -- be used. keySpec                Controls OPTIONAL
-   -- MAY be used to specify supported algorithms.
+   -- MAY be used to specify supported algorithms
    -- Controls  ::= SEQUENCE SIZE (1..MAX) OF AttributeTypeAndValue
-   -- as specified in CRMF (RFC4211)
+   -- as specified in CRMF [RFC4211]
    }

 AttributeTypeAndValue ::= SingleAttribute{{ ... }}